Call us for all Locksmiths Services in Bristol & Bath including:

 Non-Destructive entry whenever possible with Bristol and Bath Locksmiths.

 Unfortunately some locksmiths will go in with a heavy handed approach to opening locks simply because that is quicker and easier for them.
 At Bristol and Bath Locksmiths we will always take the time to do our best to gain entry using non-destructive methods - for example by picking the lock instead of drilling it out.

-Of-course there will be times when this might be not be possible – unfortunately the reality of locksmithing is not quite like that depicted on films and TV where the expert locksmith can gain entry into any door and lock within just a couple of minutes using just a paper-clip!
-In reality some locks can not be picked within a reasonable length of time, and therefore drilling may be required.
-However we will always advise the customer as we go and always ensure that our work is carried out to highest standards with minimum, and usually no, damage.
+Of-course there will be times when this might be not be possible - unfortunately the reality of locksmithing is not quite like that depicted on films and TV where the expert locksmith can gain entry into any door and lock within just a couple of minutes using just a paper-clip!
+In reality some locks cannot be picked within a reasonable length of time, and therefore drilling may be required.
+However we will always advise the customer as we go, and always ensure that our work is carried out to highest standards with minimum, and usually no, damage to the surrounding door.

 Insurance claim not paid due to 'no sign of forced entry'?
 Bristol & Bath Locksmiths can help.

 Being the victim of a burglary is a terrible experience.
 Whether at home or work the invasion of private space and possessions is an unsettling and disruptive ordeal.
 Insurance is supposed to be there to at least make matters a little easier to handle by replacing stolen items.
 Unfortunately many insurance companies in Bristol and Bath are refusing to pay theft claims where there is no sign of forced entry.
 The logic they apply is that if there is no sign of forced entry the property must have been left unsecured in the first place, or that the claim must be fraudulent.